-The Department of Public Safety strongly encourages victims and witnesses to report crime promptly to both Public Safety and the St. Paul or Minneapolis Police Departments.
+The Department of Public Safety strongly encourages victims and witnesses to report crime promptly to both Public Safety and local police departments.
 Also, Public Safety officers provide encouragement, and assistance in reporting incidents to the police if the victim elects to, or unable to make such a report.